-The XC2220U features the USIC module USIC0.
-The module provides two serial communication channels.
+The XC2734X features the USIC modules USIC0, USIC1.
+Each module provides two serial communication channels.

 The Universal Serial Interface Channel (USIC) module is based on a generic data shift and data storage structure which is identical for all supported serial communication protocols.
 Each channel supports complete full-duplex operation with a basic data buffer structure (one transmit buffer and two receive buffer stages).
 In addition, the data handling software can use FIFOs.